prxcode/computer_science/SEM3_POM/ch4.md

 2. **Organic Organization:** An organization design that's highly adaptive and flexible.
 - Cross functional teams, free flow, wide spans, decentralization, low formalization

+#### Strategy and Structure
+- **Strategy:** It is an organization's plan of action designed to achieve long term goals and objectives.
+- **Structure:** It refers to the way an organization is arranged, it can have departments, communication flows, division of work.
+- An organization’s structure should facilitate goal achievement.
+Because goals are an important part of the organization’s strategies, it’s only logical that strategy and structure are closely linked.

+#### Size and Structure
+- **Strategy:** It refers to how large or small an organization is, it can be number of employees, scale of operations, revenue or assets, number of departments.
+- There’s considerable evidence that an organization’s size affects its structure, but once an organization grows past a certain size, size has less influence on structure.

+#### Technology and Structure
+- **Unit Production:** The production of items in units or small batches.
+- **Mass Production:** The production of items in large batches.
+- **Process Production:** The production of items in continuous processes.

+#### Environmental Uncertainty and Strucuture
+In stable and simple environments, mechanistic designs can be more effective.
+The greater uncertainty, the more an organization needs the flexibility of an organic design.

+#### Traditional Organizational Design Options
+- **Simple Structure:** An organization design with little departmentalized, wide spans of control, centralized authority, and little formation.
+- **Functional Structure:** An organizational design that groups together similar or related occupational specialities.
+- **Divisional Structure:** An organizational structure made up of seperate, semiautonomous units or divisions.

+#### Team Structure
+An organizational structure in which the entire organization is made up of work teams.

+#### Matrix and Project Structures
+- **Matrix Structure:** An organizational  structure that assigns specialists from different functional departments to work on one or more projects.
+- **Project Structure:** An organizational structure in which employees continuously work on projects.
+- Example:
+	- R&D
+	- Marketing
+	- Customer Service
+	- Human Resource
+	- Finance
+	- Information Systems

+#### The Virtual Organizational
+An organization that consists of small core of full-time employees and outside specialists temporarily hired as needed to work on projects, Sometimes called "Network" or "Modular" organization.